The following are requirements to ensure an accurate set up:

-- A delivery service with type STEERING is created in Traffic Ops.
+- A Delivery Service with type STEERING or CLIENT_STEERING is created in Traffic Portal.

 - A user with the role of Steering is created.

-- Using the API, the steering user assigns weights to the target delivery services.
+- The Steering user assigns weights to the target Delivery Services.

-Starting with version 1.7 Traffic Router added the ability to allow https traffic between itself and clients on a per http type delivery service basis.
+Starting with version 1.7 Traffic Router added the ability to allow HTTPS traffic between itself and clients on a per-HTTP Delivery Service basis.

 - Obtain and import signed certificate chain

-Clients may make HTTPS requests delivery services only after Traffic Router receives the certificate chain from Traffic Ops and the new CR Config.
+Clients may make HTTPS requests to Delivery Services only after Traffic Router receives the certificate chain from Traffic Ops and the new CRConfig.

 - Traffic Router will redirect both secure and non-secure clients